-- 3.2.1 This indicator captures the variety of leisure related services offered in the town centre, including publicly supported services such as swimming pools and theatres. - 3.2.2 Interaction with other people, cultural activities and a bit of enjoyment not related to a 'to do/buy' lists are some of the many reasons why people come to town centres.
+3.2.1 This indicator captures the variety of leisure related services offered in the town centre, including publicly supported services such as swimming pools and theatres.

+3.2.2 Interaction with other people, cultural activities and a bit of enjoyment not related to a 'to do/buy' lists are some of the many reasons why people come to town centres.

-This indicator captures this characteristic of town centre activity.
+3.2.3 This indicator captures this characteristic of town centre activity.

-3.2.4 The following provides an indication of the cultural and leisure offer within Lydney town centre for 2017.
+3.2.4 The following provides an indication of the cultural and leisure offer within Lydney town centre for 2018.

-FACILITY 2017
+FACILITY 2018

-Museum's 0
+Museums 0

 Art Galleries 0

 Art Centre 0

-Take Away 9
+Take Away 8

-Restaurants and Cafés 10
+Restaurants and Cafés 9

 Swimming Pools 0 (1 within walking distance of Town

 Centre)

-Gyms 1
+Gyms 0 (1 within walking distance of Town

+Centre)

 Cinemas 0

 Theatres 0

-Community Halls 1 (Town Hall)
+Community Halls 2 (Town Hall and Naas Lane

+Community Hall)

 Parks/Gardens 0 (2 within walking distance of Town

 Centre)

 Games Arcade 0

-Other Specialist Outlets 1 (Library, in addition the Rugby Club
+Other Specialist Outlets 1 Library within the town centre

+boundary.

+Additionally there is an excellent

+Park, Recreation Grounds/facilities

+to include Tennis Courts, a lake and

+sports pitches all within walking

+distance of the town centre.
+Cricket,

+Football, Rugby, Angling and Tennis

+Clubs are also within walking

-is within walking distance of Town
+distance of the Town Centre.

-Centre)